 But even as a little girl before my wheat allergy, I always gravitated towards the other kind of Moroccan desserts.
 The kind we had every night immediately after dinner.

-In Morocco, fruit is treated like dessert.
-As it should be everywhere!
+In Morocco, fruit is treated like a dessert.
+Because of that, we eat a lot of it.
+As we should everywhere!

 It's highlighted with simple ingredients like cinnamon or honey and served on large lavish platters, cut in beautiful designs.

-This Spring Citrus Salad is a dressed up version of a beautiful dessert my aunt makes with cinnamon, honey, and orange slices.
+This Spring Citrus Salad is a spin on a beautiful dessert my aunt makes with cinnamon, honey, and orange slices.

 Now, when I set out to recipe test for this Citrus Salad, I was way underestimating this salad.
 I thought, "I'm just going to grab some oranges, peel them, slice them, and they will look awesome."